polyfy/polylith/readme.md

 statements which forms the contract that it exposes to other components and bases.

-If more than one component uses the same interface, then all these components must define the exact same set of `def`, `defn` and `defmacro` definitions, which is something the tool will help us with.
+If more than one component uses the same interface, then all these components must define the exact same set of `def`, `defn` and `defmacro` definitions, which is something the tool helps us with.

-We often choose to have just a single `interface` namespace in a component, but it is also possible to divide the interface into several namespaces.
+We often choose to have just a single `interface` namespace in a component, but it's also possible to divide the interface into several namespaces.
 To do so we first create an `interface` package (directory) with the name `interface` at the root and then we put the sub namaspaces in there.